emckiernan/emg-book/chapter-08/chapter-8.md

 fatigue_r=filtering(fatigue_r,sr_fatigue_r)
 ```

-# 6.-Finding the activation limits in the intermitent signal
+## Finding the activation limits in the intermittent signal

-## 6.1: First derivative function
+### First derivative function

-One way to find the beginning and ending of the action potential is by analyzing concavities.
-To do this we must first find the first derivative of the function
+One way to find the beginning and ending of the signal is by analyzing concavities.
+To do this we must first find the first derivative of the function.

 ```python